Donaim/miseq-workflow-pres/slides.md

 <!--
 Once you accept those two states as the backbone, both the V3/resistance pipeline and the research pipeline look like variations on the same theme.

-Different requests, different reports, but the same two internal states in the middle.
+Different requests, different reports, but the same two states in the middle.
 -->

 ---